runwayml/learn/docs/archive/overview.md

 1) **Tabs Section**

 The Tabs Sections allows you to quickly switch between different elements of a model.
-If you port a model to Runway, you'll have access to sections that are private ( 🔒) and not public to other users.
+If you port a model to RunwayML, you'll have access to sections that are private ( 🔒) and not public to other users.
 The current Tabs Sections include:

 <!-- tabs:start -->